Get all your news in one place.

 It's new date at the end of May and first week of June sees it follow on from the men's Giro d'Italia and takes the spot on the women's WT calendar formerly used by the Tour of Britain Women that itself moves to a later date.

 This should improve the Giro's visibility and, with a ninth stage, puts it back on par with the Tour de France Femmes avec Zwift which, since it's relaunch in 2022, has quickly become the biggest race on the calendar.
-With the women's Vuelta, that runs in early May, also adding an extra stage, the three Grand Tours can all now claim to stand apart from other stages races on the women's calendar.
+With the women's Vuelta, that runs in early May, also adding an extra stage, the three Grand Tours are better spread across the women's calendar which has made the women's Giro Tour double more tempting prospect.
+Demi Vollering has already stated this as being her main aim for 2026.

 The Giro will be held entirely in the north of the country, with three flat opening stages followed by a short mountain time trial then a mix of mountains, smaller climbs and one more flat stage over the second half of the race.